Conformal field theory on the plane

-It can be checked that these commutation relations define a Lie algebra, and that the Virasoro algebra is the only central extension of the Witt algebra.
+However, this generator will always be proportional to the identity when acting on the spectrum of a given CFT: we then identify it with its eigenvalue, and consider $c$ as a complex number that characterizes the CFT.
+The Virasoro algebra is the only central extension of the Witt algebra up to trivial redefinitions.
 (See Exercise \ref{exovir}.)
 Notice that the presence of the central term does not affect the generators $L_{-1},L_0,L_1$ of global conformal transformations.